Last Updated on October 4, 2023

 This problem is not a new one, of course.
 As part of its drive toward reimbursing value-based care, the U.S. government has long seen the need to improve care coordination throughout the nation’s fragmented system.
 The Medicare Care Coordination Improvement Act of 2017, for instance, was an attempt to facilitate coordination by exempting certain payment models from referral restrictions.

-How Healthcare Managed Services Can Help Improve Care Coordination
+How to Help Improve Care Coordination

 Make the Move Toward Improving Care Coordination Today